TheGrimsey/bevy_world_seed/README.md

 # Terrain Deformation with Splines & Shapes in Bevy.

 This uses a spline to flatten terrain (as one would with a road).
-The terrain heightmap is updated every `500ms`.
+The terrain heightmap is updated when a modifier changes.

 ## TODO

-- [ ] Textures
+- [X] Textures

 *Typical terrain texturing where we have a Vec4 where each channel represents a texture's strength.*

     - [X] From modifiers
+    - [X] & heights.
-    - [ ] & heights.
+    - [ ] angle

     *Write to it using modifiers, i.e a spline modifier can apply a road texture.
 Probably want to be able to do some falloff & noise at the edges.*